Elon Musk apologizes for calling cave diver a 'pedo guy'

 After two days of radio silence from Musk, he finally issued an apology over Twitter, while still claiming that Unsworth said "untruths" and pointing out that the original gesture was "an act of kindness."

-He also retweeted a Quora post (via a tweet stating that "journalism is dead") that defended most of his actions in the rescue.
-The article notes that Musk shrugged off credit for his actions, gave shout-outs to the dive, pump and generator teams, and only persisted with the sub at the behest of co-lead diver Stanton.
+He also retweeted a Quora post (via a tweet stating "journalism is dead") that defended most of his actions in the rescue.
+The article notes that Musk shrugged off credit, gave shout-outs to the dive, pump and generator teams, and only persisted with the sub at the behest of Stanton.
 Furthermore, the article calls media reporting of the backlash the "criticism machine," and likened sites like BBC to "internet trolls."

 Unsworth told an Australian TV station that he was considering legal action against Musk, and Tesla investors and shareholders demanded he apologize, saying the behavior crossed the line and was distracting from Tesla's operations.
 "Your behavior is fueling an unhelpful perception of your leadership -- thin-skinned and short-tempered," investor Gene Munster wrote in an open letter.